Parmelia meiophora: Description

 Parmelia meiophora forms a loosely attached, firm foliose thallus on bark, coloured greenish mineral grey (often browning in the herbarium) and 8–15 cm across.
 Lobes are somewhat irregular, closely contiguous to overlapping, 3–5 mm wide.
 The upper surface is shiny and flat, becoming finely cracked with age, and carries numerous very small pale pores (pseudocyphellae) 0.2–0.3 mm long.
 The thallus is distinctly isidiate: the isidia are short, wart-like, about 0.1 mm thick and 0.1–0.2 mm tall, unbranched, and their tips often darken.
 The underside is black and densely rhizinate; the rhizines are plentiful and strongly branched (spreading at right angles), 1–2 mm long.

 Fruiting bodies are rare.
 Apothecia, when present, are and 3–5 mm in diameter; the hymenium is 55–60 micrometres (μm) tall and ascospores measure 5–6 × 7–8 μm with an about 1 μm thick.
 Pycnidia have not been seen.
 Chemically, the species contains atranorin, salazinic acid, and consalazinic acid.

 Habitat and distribution

 Parmelia meiophora is known from south-western China, with confirmed collections from Yunnan.
 It grows on tree bark in mountainous cloud forests, especially where conifers and Rhododendron dominate.
 The species appears to be a high-elevation lichen, occurring at roughly 3,000–4,000 m.
-Beyond these habitats, its ecology and wider range remain poorly documented.
+In Nepal, P. meiophora has been reported from 1,800 to 3,350 m elevation in a compilation of published records.